-Together, the Principles and Criteria are the foundation of FSC certification, and are not subject to revision at the national or regional levels.
-Indicators have been specifically customized and approved for application in the Canadian context.
-All Principles, Criteria and Indicators share equal status, validity and authority, and apply at the level of the Management Unit.
+Together, the Principles^{} and Criteria^{} are the foundation of FSC certification, and are not subject to revision at the national or regional levels.
+Indicators^{} have been specifically customized and approved for application in the Canadian context.
+All Principles^{}, Criteria^{} and Indicators^{} share equal status, validity and authority, and apply at the level of the Management Unit^{}.

-All Principles, Criteria and Indicators, as well as the Preamble and Glossary contained in this document, are considered normative requirements.
-Terms for which a definition is provided in the Glossary are in italics and are marked with an asterisk ().
+All Principles, Criteria and Indicators, as well as the Glossary contained in this document, are considered normative requirements.
+Terms for which a definition is provided in the Glossary are italicized and are marked with an asterisk ().

-Throughout this Standard, 'Intent boxes' appear under some Criteria and Indicators.
-Intent boxes are meant to provide guidance and context for users, and are not considered normative.
+Throughout this Standard, Intent Boxes appear under some Criteria and Indicators.
+An Intent Box is meant to provide guidance and context for users, and is not considered normative.
 Annexes included in the Standard may or may not be normative, depending on the compulsory language by which the Annex is referenced within the Indicator and/or within the Annex itself.